cev-api/NiceWurst/README.md

 - **Navigator**: Keeps core hack navigation/search UI available for quick access.
 - **Panic**: Instantly disables all enabled hacks as an emergency action.
 - **PacketRate**: Tells you your packet rate per second and allows you to limit it.
+- **PerformanceOverlay**: Live stats about how each hack is performing.
 - **PortalGUI**: Enables GUIs inside portals for managing portal interactions.
 - **SafeTP**: Activates a Blink period and sends a teleport command while ensuring safety.
 - **SeedMapperHelper**: UI for my fork of SeedMapper which covers all settings except for debug/dev mode.